-The Medication Administration Order Placer may be capable of servicing requests for response formats not listed in Section 3.78.4.1.2.5, but shall, at minimum, be capable of producing XML and JSON encodings.

-The Medication Administration Order Placer may return other HTTP status codes to represent specific error conditions.
-When HTTP error status codes are returned by the Medication Administration Order Placer, they shall conform to the HTTP standard RFC 2616.
+The Medication Administration Consumer may return other HTTP status codes to represent specific error conditions.
+When HTTP error status codes are returned by the Medication Administration Consumer , they shall conform to the HTTP standard RFC 2616.
 Their use is not further constrained or specified by this transaction.

-TASKS??

-The management of workflows
+Management of workflows:

 When updating an administration, this has an impact on the workflows.

-The task should be updated.

-Management of “administration complete” must be done at the main administration task.
+It is beyond the scope of this profile to provide guidance on this.
+For example, if there is a task associated with the medicationAdministration, that task should be updated.
+The management of “administration complete” must be done at the main administration task.

-<Continue profiling the message by providing guidance or constraints on how the message parameters are populated, how the payload is encoded, how the message is structured and what the contents mean.
-These message semantics should both help the sender to construct the message and the receiver to interpret the message.>

-The medicationAdministration resource has the following elements: (This is just an overview, since most attributes will exist in related resources.
+These are the fields from HMW which should now be ported to MMA as needed: (This is just an overview, since most attributes will exist in related resources.